-The bear canister: an essential piece of Pacific Crest Trail equipment that reminds thru-hikers of what they’re truly afraid of out in the wilderness – being torn to pieces by a ravenous bear in the middle of their night (but we all there know there are some scarier things than bears out there).
-If you’re planning on a PCT thru-hike (or maybe just heading to Yosemite) and you’ve done your research, then chances are you’ve heard about this bear canister; if you haven’t, then allow me to introduce you to the concept.
+The bear canister: an essential piece of Pacific Crest Trail equipment that reminds thru-hikers of what they’re truly afraid of out in the wilderness – being torn to pieces by a ravenous bear in the middle of their night (but we all know there are some scarier things than bears out there).
+If you’re planning on a PCT thru-hike (or maybe just heading to Yosemite) and have done your research, chances are you’ve heard about this bear canister; if you haven’t, then allow me to introduce you to the concept.

 But what is the best bear canister for the Pacific Crest Trail?
 Which of the many options available will do the most to ensure your survival in the mountains?
 The short answer?
 None.
-As in no bear canister will do any more or any less to keep you as a person protected from bears – it’s for protecting your food.
+As in, no bear canister will do more or any less to keep you as a person protected from bears – it’s for protecting your food.

 All the bear canisters listed here are approved for use on the PCT.

-BV500
+BearVault BV500

 - Weight: 41 oz / 1.162 kg